-Members of staff can take reasonable time off work to deal with an emergency that involves a dependent.
+Members of staff can take reasonable time off work to deal with an emergency that involves a dependant.
 Paid leave of up to three days in a 12 month period can be taken to deal with these emergencies.

-Who is considered to be a dependent?
+Who is considered to be a dependant?

 In some cases they may also be someone who doesn't live with you but relies on you for assistance or where you are their primary carer.